madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ## Research

-I took two main approaches to learning more about what patients might need from a labs experience in the portal: **user research** and **system research**.
+I took two main approaches to learning more about what patients might need from a labs experience in CareSpace: **user research** and **system research**.

 One unique advantage of our user research process is our direct access to internal experts – oncologists, nurses, and other medical professionals – whose insights from the front lines of patient care help inform our approach.
 Before we even engage external users, we can test rough hypotheses, gather critical context, and refine our understanding of the problems we’re solving.
 These experts help validate assumptions, uncover nuances we might not have considered, and give us an initial signal on whether we’re headed in the right direction.